-FIG. 2: (a) Typical TES signal trace with overlapping pulses.
-The horizontal lines show the high and low threshold settings of the Schmitt trigger mechanism. (b) Qualifying interval AB identified by the Schmitt trigger. (c) A narrower interval CD includes the the rising edges of the overlapping pulses, and is used to initialize a least-square fit. (d) A wider interval CE includes the rising edge and decaying tail, is used to estimate the number of photons associated with the event.
-Point E is obtained by extending interval CD by Δt{ext} .
+FIG. 2. (a) Typical TES response with overlapping pulses.
+The horizontal lines show the high and low threshold settings of the Schmitt trigger mechanism. (b) Qualifying interval AB identified by the Schmitt trigger. (c) The interval CD includes the rising edges of the overlapping pulses, and is used to initialize a least-square fit. (d) The wider interval CE that includes the rising edge and decaying tail is used to estimate the number of photons associated with the event.
+We empirically found a reasonable energy resolution with Point E obtained by extending interval CD by $\Delta t{ext} = 1700 \, \mathrm{ns}$.